ubiq/ubiqsmart/content/en/what-is-ubq.md

 ## Peer-to-Peer Transactions

 You can send UBQ to anyone - anytime, anywhere.
-There is no need for third-parties or intermediaries.
+There is no need for third parties or intermediaries.

 ## Fully Decentralized